EmbarkStudios/skyhook/README.md

 SkyHook consist of 2 parts that can, but don’t have to, work together.
 There’s a client and a server.
 The server is just a very simple HTTP server that takes JSON requests.
 It parses those requests and tries to execute what was in them.
 The client just makes a a POST request to the server with a JSON payload.
 This is why you can basically use anything that’s able to do so as a client.
 Could be in a language other than Python, or even just webpage or mobile application.

+# Release 3.0
+I removed dependencies on PySide altogether, since they were causing unnecessary bloat to the package.

+# Quick Start
+Some quick start examples to help you get on your way.

 ## Pip installing

 You should be able to pip install this package like this:
 ```batch
 pip install --upgrade git+https://github.com/EmbarkStudios/skyhook
 ```

-# Quick Start

-Some quick start examples to help you get on your way.

 ## Maya
 Let's say you have a file called `skyhook_commands.py` that is available in `sys.path` inside of Maya.
 The following are some example functions you could have: